Pre-Code Hollywood: Content

 Red-Headed Woman begins with Harlow seducing her boss Bill LeGendre and intentionally breaking up his marriage.
 During her seductions, he tries to resist and slaps her, at which point she looks at him deliriously and says "Do it again.
 I like it!
 Do it again!"
 They eventually marry but Harlow seduces a wealthy aged industrialist who is in business with her husband so that she can move to New York.
 Although this plan succeeds, she is cast aside when she is discovered having an affair with her chauffeur, in essence cheating on her paramour.
 Harlow shoots LeGendre, nearly killing him.
 When she is last seen in the film, she is in France in the back seat of a limousine with an elderly wealthy gentleman being driven along by the same chauffeur.
 The film was a boon to Harlow's career and has been described as a "trash masterpiece".

 Cinema classified as "fallen woman" films was often inspired by real-life hardships women endured in the early Depression era workplace.
 The men in power in these stories frequently sexually harassed the women working for them.
 Remaining employed often became a question of a woman's virtue.
 In She Had to Say Yes (1933), starring Loretta Young, a struggling department store offers dates with its female stenographers as an incentive to customers.
 Employees' Entrance was marketed with the tag line "See what out of work girls are up against these days."
 Joy complained in 1932 of another genre, the "kept woman" film, which presented adultery as an alternative to the tedium of an unhappy marriage.

-Until 1934, nudity involving "civilized" women, which was understood to mean white women, was generally banned, but permitted with "uncivilized" women, which was understood to mean non-white women.
-Filmmaker Deane Dickason took advantage of this loophole to release a quasi-pornographic documentary Virgins of Bali in September 1932, which concerns a day in the life of two Balinese teenagers, who are presumably "uncivilized".
+Nudity was generally banned, but permitted if it was presented as documentary footage from other cultures.
+Filmmaker Deane Dickason took advantage of this loophole to release a documentary titled Virgins of Bali in September 1932, which concerns a day in the life of two Balinese teenagers who are topless in much of the footage.
 The film's introduction notes that Balinese women were normally topless and only covered their breasts for ceremonial duties; Doherty commented dryly that, "fortunately" for Dickason, his film's two "stars" rarely performed ceremonial duties.
 Typical of the film is the first scene where the two girls take a bath in the river while Dickason narrates, talking breathlessly about how the two girls "bathe their shamelessly nude bronze bodies".
-Virgins of Bali, which consisted almost entirely of scenes of Balinese women in various states of undress under the guise of showing what daily life in Bali was like, was an immensely popular film with men at the time, and almost single-handedly made Bali into a popular tourist destination.
+Virgins of Bali, which consisted almost entirely of scenes of Balinese women in various states of undress under the guise of showing what daily life in Bali was like, was a successful film with men at the time and contributed to make Bali into a popular tourist destination.